lyndon025/playtested/src/content/article/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review.md

 ---
-title: "How to remake a classic survival horror properly | Dead Space Remake - Full Review"
+author: lyndonguitar
+category: Review
-description: "Dead Space is a survival horror game set on a derelict mining ship in space, populated by swarms of zombie-like creatures called Necromorphs.
+description: Dead Space is a survival horror game set on a derelict mining ship in space, populated by swarms of zombie-like creatures called Necromorphs.
 It is a remake of the 2008 classic, which was released with critical acclaim.
-Continued by another amazing game in 2011 with Dead Space 2, followed by a mixed reception to the third game in 2013, in which the franchise has been on hiatus since until now."
+Continued by another amazing game in 2011 with Dead Space 2, followed by a mixed reception to the third game in 2013, in which the franchise has been on hiatus since until now.
+featured: false
 pubDate: 2023-01-31
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dead-space"]
+tags:
-featured: false
+- taptap
+- dead-space
-thumb: "/images/reviews/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-0.avif"
+thumb: /images/reviews/2023-01-31-how-to-remake-a-classic-survival-horror-properly--dead-space-remake---full-review-0.avif
+title: How to remake a classic survival horror properly | Dead Space Remake - Full Review
 ---

 <div class="gallery">